 One of the benefits of going to university is establishing professional connections through academic staff, industry professionals and your peers.
 There’s also a great chance that you will build international networks as the education of international students is now Australia’s 3rd largest export behind iron ore and coal according to the Universities Australia Data Snapshot 2018 report.

-What our students are telling us
+What our students want

-I have always invested heavily in education that is worthwhile, not just a paper qualification.
-Boon Chong Kwok, 2018 Master of Rehabilitation student
+I have always invested heavily in education that is worthwhile, not just a paper qualification (Boon Chong Kwok, 2018 Master of Rehabilitation student)

 For Boon Chong Kwok, a 2018 student of the online Master of Rehabilitation Science course at the University of Melbourne, “cost has been a concern” in considering further study as he has, “never been on any scholarship or sponsorship for (his) formal education.”